sombersomni/encage/README.md

     console.log(worker.getEarnings());
     }); //Prints out private data!
 ```
-This works incredibly well when working with databases.
+This works incredibly well when dealing with databases.
 You must use the **_ready_** property of your instance so you can continue where your promises left off.

 ## Inheritance